 Check your bonfires for hedgehogs

-Piles of wood, logs and leaves are perfect hibernation spots for hedgehogs, so always be sure to check underneath your bonfire before lighting it.
-You can have a good poke around with a torch, whilst looking and listening for the snuffling of any hedgehogs, but better still, completely move all of the materials to another spot to make you sure don’t accidentally cook one of our prickly friends.
+Piles of wood, logs and leaves are perfect hibernation spots for hedgehogs.
+Because of this, hedgehogs may have been attracted to your bonfire pile so it’s very important to check it thoroughly before lighting it.
+At the very least have a really, really good poke around with a torch, whilst looking and listening for the snuffling of any hedgehogs.
+Better still, completely move all of the materials to another spot or only assemble your logs just before lighting.

 It’s a good idea to have a clear out of the pond – dead leaves that are left in there quickly decompose resulting in water which is acidic and lacking in oxygen.
 Move the dead damp leaves to a pile by the side of the pond for a few days to allow any creatures which have been inadvertently scooped up to slide back in.
 You can then move the dead leaves to a quiet corner, where it will provide a habitat for invertebrates, or even a hibernation spot for toads.